 Often, it comes down to a lack of understanding from the bank when it comes to your self-employed income.
 A bank will rarely take the time to work with your accountant to get a full understanding of your potentially complex structures.
 This can result in the bank not maximising the income they take into consideration when assessing your loan application.
 Inovayt’s combined 100 years+ of self-employed and business banking experience ensures that we don’t leave a single dollar unaccounted for and this can mean the difference between you achieving your financial goals.

-If you’re self-employed and planning to purchase a property soon, book a free meeting to discuss the next steps.
+If you’re self-employed and planning to purchase a property soon, book a free meeting to discuss the next steps with a mortgage broker.